Cauliflowers are members of the brassica family and the name comes from the Latin words caulis, for cabbage, and floris, for flower.

 The main sowing period is generally March to May, although early crops can be sown under glass in January or February or later cultivars sown in the autumn under cover.
 The best time to plant most varieties of cauliflower is in the spring so they grow and produce their flower heads before warmer summer temperatures.

-Sow seeds thinly, 2cm (¾in) deep in a seedbed or in seeds tray using a good multi-purpose compost if sowing under cover.
+Sow seeds thinly, 2cm (¾in) deep in a seedbed or in a seeds tray using a good multi-purpose compost if sowing under cover.
 This is a good crop to succession sow so you do not have a glut of cauliflowers all at the same time.

 Cauliflowers take up quite a bit of space and summer and autumn cropping types should be planted 60cm (2ft) between plants and 60cm between rows.
 The distance between the plants will determine the size of the head: the closer you plant, the smaller the head.